-As discussed in Note 1E, the financial statements referred to above do not include the general fixed assets account group, which should be included in order to conform with the accounting and reporting regulations prescribed or permitted by the Oklahoma State Department of Education.
+The financial statements referred to above do not include the general fixed assets account group, which should be included in order to conform with the accounting and reporting regulations prescribed or permitted by the Oklahoma State Department of Education.
 The amount that should be recorded in the general fixed assets account group is not known.